 Talcum Powder Wrongful Death Claim Filed in Texas

-August 17, 2016 - A wrongful death lawsuit was recently filed against Johnson & Johnson by a Texas woman whose daughter allegedly died from ovarian cancer after decades of using Shower-to-Shower and Johnson's Baby Powder.
-Plaintiff alleges that her daughter's death and many other cases of ovarian cancer could've been prevented if J&J would have placed warning labels on its products about the risk of using the talc powder around the genitals.
+August 17, 2016 – A wrongful death lawsuit was recently filed against Johnson & Johnson by a Texas woman whose daughter allegedly died from ovarian cancer after decades of using Shower-to-Shower and Johnson’s Baby Powder.
+The plaintiff alleges that her daughter’s death and many other cases of ovarian cancer could’ve been prevented if J&J had placed warning labels on its products about the risk of using the talc powder around the genitals.

 Shower-to-Shower Ovarian Cancer Lawsuit Filed in Illinois

 July 18, 2016 – A Chicago woman who claims she was diagnosed with ovarian cancer after years of using Shower-to-Shower and Johnson’s Baby Powder has filed a product liability lawsuit against J&J. Plaintiff Barbara Ross was just 39 years old in 2014 when she was diagnosed with the disease, which required the removal of both her ovaries and Fallopian tubes, according to PR Newswire .

 Barbara Ross used Johnson & Johnson’s Baby Powder and Shower to Shower as part of her daily routine from 1992 through 2014 for hygienic purposes, the complaint states.
 Following her 2014 Ovarian Cancer diagnosis, Barbara Ross was required to undergo removal surgery for both of her ovaries and fallopian tubes at the young age of 39.

 Ross alleges that J&J knew or should have known about the potential health risks of using its talcum powder products, yet failed to place warnings on the products.